 What are the components of an average, modern molecular biology lab?
-Equipment and space to perform basic microbiology, DNA and protein electrophoresis equipment and cell culture were found in every lab space I’ve worked in.
+Equipment and space to perform basic microbiology, DNA and protein electrophoresis equipment and cell culture have been found in every lab space I’ve worked in.
 So…could these functions be performed in your basement, with a very small budget for equipment and reagents?
 I’m planning a series of posts on this topic.

 I ran across this scary figure in a 2011 paper by a group from a large pharmaceutical company.
 It’s in a well-ranked specialty journal that doesn’t normally publish a lot of western blot data, and this is the only western blot found in the entire article.
 According to the figure legend, it is a “representative western blot from three independent experiments”.
 The unmodified (but relabelled/anonymized) version is shown below.